-I am pleased to present the Federal Energy Regulatory Commission's (Commission) comparative financial results for fiscal years 2009 and 2010.
-The accompanying financial statements and related notes fairly present the Commission's financial position and were prepared in conformity with accounting principles generally accepted in the United States of America, and requirements set forth in Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements.
+I am pleased to present the Federal Energy Regulatory Commission's (Commission) comparative financial results for fiscal years 2011 and 2010.
+The accompanying financial statements and related notes fairly present the Commission's financial position and were prepared in conformity with accounting principles generally accepted in the United States of America, and requirements set forth in Office of Management and Budget (OMB) Circular No. A-136, Financial Reporting Requirements.

-During FY 2010, the Commission began efforts to forge ahead with a re-focused strategic perspective.
-A new Strategic Plan drafted during the fourth quarter of Fiscal Year 2009 established a clear mission for the agency and related goals that will support its fulfillment.
-This mission prescribes that the Commission assist consumers in obtaining reliable, efficient, and sustainable energy services at a reasonable cost through appropriate regulatory and market means.
+During FY 2011, the Commission continued to focus on achievement of its mission.
+This mission requires the Commission to assist consumers in obtaining reliable, efficient, and sustainable energy services at reasonable cost through appropriate regulatory and market means.
 Fulfilling this mission involves the pursuit of two primary goals.
 First, the Commission will continue to establish policies and processes which strive to ensure that rates, terms and conditions for wholesale sales and transmission of electric energy and natural gas are just, reasonable and not unduly discriminatory or preferential.
-Additionally, we will take appropriate action to continually promote the development of safe, reliable, and efficient energy infrastructure that serves the public interest.
+Additionally, the agency will take appropriate action to continually promote the development of safe, reliable, and efficient energy infrastructure that serves the public interest.

 My organization has played a critical role in supporting this mission.
-We have worked closely with program officials to secure sufficient resources which support the achievement of agency goals.
-Moreover, my team has begun developing an effective evaluation process to gauge progress in meeting these goals and appropriate means which convey the successes of our most important initiatives to stakeholders.
+We have worked closely with program officials to secure sufficient resources which directly support the accomplishment of these goals.
+The current economic climate calls for fiscal austerity in the execution of agency programs.
+My role as the agency's primary steward requires me to ensure our financial resources are utilized in the most efficient and effective manner.
 This Performance and Accountability Report effectively demonstrates the manner in which the Commission leveraged its limited resources to meet its stated objectives.

-In addition to the contributions my organization made to directly supporting the Commission's mission, there are additional achievements that I find noteworthy.
+In addition to the contributions my organization made to directly supporting the agency's mission, there are additional achievements that I find noteworthy.

-- The Commission obtained an unqualified opinion on its financial statements for the 17th consecutive year.
-In addition, it strengthened its internal control program by continuing on-going self-assessment efforts as required by OMB Circular A-123, Management's Responsibility for Internal Control.
-The Commission has reasonable assurance that its internal controls over financial reporting were operating effectively during FY 2010. - The Commission collected over \$310 million in offsetting receipts during the fiscal year.
+- The Commission obtained an unqualified opinion on its financial statements for the 18th consecutive year.
+In addition, it strengthened its internal control program by continuing on-going self-assessment efforts as required by OMB Circular No. A-123, Management's Responsibility for Internal Control.
+The Commission has reasonable assurance that its internal controls over financial reporting were operating effectively during FY 2011. - The Commission collected over \$334 million in offsetting receipts during the fiscal year.
 Financial management staff issued 100% of the related regulatory assessments electronically to jurisdictional entities and hydropower licensees.
-As a result of these efforts, the Commission exceeded statutory collection requirements to offset its annual appropriation by more than \$12 million. - The Commission awarded over 49% of its total contract dollars to small, womenowned and minority businesses.
-It exceeded its performance target by 14%.
-Additionally, in responding to accountability initiatives established by the President, the Commission has reduced its combined share of dollars obligated on high risk contracts by 24%.
-It exceeded the administration established target for FY 2010 by 14%.
+As a result of these efforts, the Commission exceeded statutory collection requirements to offset its annual appropriation by more than \$36 million. - The Commission awarded over 37% of its total contract dollars to small, women-owned and minority businesses.
+It exceeded its performance target by 2%.
+Additionally, in responding to accountability initiatives established by the President, the Commission has reduced its combined share of dollars obligated on high risk contracts by 11%.
+It exceeded the administration established target for FY 2011 of 10%.